JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

     }
     ```

-3. Create a new directory in the `shared/src` folder.
+3. Create a directory for tests inside the `shared/src` directory:

-   Choose the path `androidUnitTest/kotlin` from the list provided by the IDE:
+   1. Right-click the `shared/src` directory and select **New | Directory**.
+The IDE will present a list of options.
+   2. Start typing the `androidUnitTest/kotlin` path to narrow down the selection, then choose it from the list:

    ![Creating Android test directory](create-android-test-dir.png){width=350}

-4. In the `kotlin` folder, create a new `org.kmp.testing` package.
+4. In the `kotlin` directory, create a new `org.kmp.testing` package.
 5. In this package, create the `AndroidRuntimeTest.kt` file and update it with the following Android test:

     ```kotlin